shreyarandive/design-coding-interface-ad-hoc/README.md

 2. (Optional) Create a new database or you use an existing database.

 **Getting the project files locally and updating .env file**
-1. Clone this repository or download the zip file and unzip it
+1. Clone this repository locally
-2. Open and edit the .env file according to your MySQL credentials
+2. Add .env file in root directory with your MySQL database credentials using the following format

 ```$xslt
-MYSQL_USER=YOUR_USERNAME
+MYSQL_USER=YOUR-USERNAME
 MYSQL_PASSWORD=YOUR-PASSWORD
 MYSQL_HOST=localhost
 MYSQL_PORT=3306